ranjgith-s/github-pr-analyzer/README.md

 ### 🔐 Authentication & Security

-- Secure GitHub personal access token authentication (read-only repository access)
+- Sign in with GitHub using Supabase Auth (OAuth)
-- Token validation and session management
+- Session management with Supabase; the provider token is stored locally for GitHub API calls
 - Protected routes with automatic redirection

 ### 📊 Pull Request Analytics